starline-ann/Semantic_segmentation/README.md

 # Semantic_segmentation
 Semantic segmentation of dermoscopic images.
-Educational project in Deep Learning School.

 The following architectures of neural networks have been implemented: